 This article establishes that $1500 gaming PCs have excellent gaming potential and can even play games at 4k resolution, therefore, maximizing your value for the money.

-All the five PCs mentioned in the article have great gaming capability but differ in their application therefore, it is advisable to buy the right PC according to your need.
+All five PCs mentioned in the article have great gaming capability but differ in their application; therefore, it is advisable to buy the right PC according to your need.

-If you want to stream and play demanding games, then the AVGPC Hellfire II will be the ideal option.
+If you want to stream and play demanding games, then the ABS Stratos Aqua will be the ideal option.
 It only not offers the best FPS but also has a CPU that can handle the demanding task of streaming.

-Now before I sign off, do let me know down in the comment section which PC did you end up going with.
-Also while you are there do mention any other prebuilt gaming PC that you think could have been better suited for the top five list.
+Now before I sign off, do let me know in the comment section which PC you end up going with.
+Also, while you are there, do mention any other prebuilt gaming PC that you think could have been better suited for the top five list.

 Share this post: